Reviews & First Drives

 Design and Engineering: Back to Basics

-Under that long bonnet sat Nissan's VQ35DE, a 3.5-litre naturally aspirated V6 that had already earned a reputation for smoothness and reliability.
+Under that long hood sat Nissan's VQ35DE, a 3.5-liter naturally aspirated V6 that had already earned a reputation for smoothness and reliability.
 In base 350Z trim, it produced 287 hp at 6,200 rpm and 274 lb-ft of torque, backed by a six-speed manual gearbox.
 The Track and Performance variants nudged output further, with the 2007 revision of the VQ35HR lifting power to 306 hp.
 The suspension used double wishbones up front and a multi-link arrangement at the rear, giving the chassis a balance that made it genuinely rewarding to drive quickly, not just in a straight line.

 Why the 350Z Mattered Beyond Its Own Sales Figures

-At launch, the 350Z's closest rivals were the Toyota Supra (discontinued in 1998) and the Mitsubishi Eclipse, neither of which offered comparable driver involvement at the price.
+At launch, the 350Z's closest rivals were the Toyota Supra (discontinued in 2002) and the Mitsubishi Eclipse, neither of which offered comparable driver involvement at the price.
 The 350Z demonstrated that a manufacturer could build a proper rear-wheel-drive sports car with a strong engine, sorted suspension, and genuine visual appeal for under $30,000.
 That proof of concept resonated across the industry.

 Drifting's Mainstream Moment